WewerWewerBarsuk/ConsoleAppJSONtoExcel/docs/source/index.rst

 **ConsoleAppJSONtoExcel**  is a C# program for export JSON to Excel file.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
- ` the project.
-  my

 .. note::

    This project is under active development.